LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/nextTournament.md

 Cash: We payout ~80% of entry fee in cash top top 4.
 The remainder is kept to pay for the prize wall, playmat, and tournament expenses.

-Here's what the "prize wall" looks like as of this posting.
+Here's what the "prize wall" looks like as of 13 August.

 ![](https://images.lonestarlhurgoyfs.com/prize_pool_5Aug2017.jpg)